RobbinLawJavaScript/javascript-demos/aa-environment-setup/readme.md

     Use "Ctrl + Space" to get Emmet back.

 ### VS Code Extensions
+        Markdown All in One - preview .md files.
         Live Server - opens in the default browser.
         Live Preview - opens in a tab in VSCode. icon themes - "material icon theme".